JetBrains/debugger-memory-agent/README.md

    }
 });
 ```
-You can also change heap sampling interval with
+You can also change the [heap sampling interval](https://openjdk.java.net/jeps/331) with
 ```
 agent.setHeapSamplingInterval(512);
 ```
+The overhead for allocation sampling is [1-3%](https://openjdk.java.net/jeps/331) if the user-defined code is not taken into account.

 ## Checking for object reachability
 The example below shows how to check object reachability in the heap with weak/soft/phantom reference handling.